 A home owner’s policy also covers your personal property, your possessions, that are maintained inside of the structures such as your furniture and appliances or anything that would fall out of your home if you were to turn it upside down.

 Liability & Medical

-A lot of home policies also have liability for family members or guests, which isn’t often talked about.
+A lot of homeowners policies also have liability for family members or guests, which isn’t often talked about.
 This covers protection if a neighbor slips on a wet floor in your kitchen and breaks their arm and you are to blame.
-This allows for your policy to cover their medical and other bills as required, but to your liability limits.
+This allows for your policy to cover their medical and other bills as required, up to your liability limits.
 Get to know these coverages a little better as it depends upon the person and the situation in addition to your limits on what is covered and for whom.

 Loss of Use

 Home owner’s insurance also covers living expenses in case you need to temporarily relocate while your home is being repaired due to a covered loss until your home is free to live in again.